-- Balls throw at the baserunner must be below the shoulders.
-Any head shot incurred while the runner is in an upright running position results in advancement to the base they were running to.
+- HEAD SHOTS: Balls thrown at the baserunner must hit shoulders or below.
+Any head shot incurred while the runner is in an upright running position results in a safe advancement to the base they were running to.
+Head shots will not be called if baserunner is ducking, dipping, or sliding.
 Any intentional hitting of the ball with the head by a runner will result in an out.
 A head shot results in a deadball, meaning runners may no longer advance unless more than half way to the next base which they are then awarded.

-- If a ball hits the kicker or base runner in fair territory after being struck, said person shall be called out.
-Intentionally kicking the ball out of play by the kicker then results in a dead ball.
+- If a ball hits the kicker or base runner in fair territory after being kicked, said person shall be called out.
+Intentionally kicking the ball out of play by the kicker or baserunners then results in a dead ball.

 - Pinch runners are allowed for injured players only.
 In Remedial divisions, injured kickers may have a “pinch runner” standing with them at the plate.
 Once the ball is kicked the “pinch runner” may advance.
 In Gold and Standard divisions, injured players must at least reach 1st base before a “pinch runner” is awarded.
 The runner will be the last out of the same sex.

-- Runs crossing the home plate before a third out made on a force out do not count.
-Runs that cross before a tag out on a player do count, however.
+Runs crossing the home plate before a third out made by touching the base do not count.
+Runs that cross before a tag out on a player do count.